He huihuinga rangahau taha hauora hinengaro, taha oranga mō te ārai whakamomori ki ngā iwi taketake o te ao

 Monday, Tuesday 26, 27 February 2018

-- Evidence based practice for indigenous mental health and well-being
+- What is unique about indigenous mental health and well-being?

 - Towards a global agenda for indigenous suicide prevention

 This is a symposium style course which features:

 - keynote speakers in world leading suicide prevention and mental health and well-being research teams and projects; this will be followed by commentary and discussion.